Pisciotta e Dintorni

 Ascea

-Tourist resort known especially for archaeological area of Velia (Elea) city of Magna Grecia (Scavi Eleatici) and the School Eleatica.
-The eleatica school is a philosophical school Presocratica active in Elea whose main exponent was Parmenides.
-Other members of the school are Zenone of Elea, Melisso of Samo and Xenophanes of Colofone.
+Tourist resort known especially for the archaeological area of Velia (Elea), a city of Magna Graecia (Excavations of Velia) and the Eleatics School.
+The Eleatic school was a pre-Socratic school of philosophy founded by Parmenides.
+Other members of the school were Zeno of Elea, Melissus of Samos and Xenophanes of Colophon.
 We recommend a visit to the archaeological area of Velia that is just minutes by car or train from Pisciotta.

 Torna su ▲

-Ascea (archaeological area of Velia): 10 minutes by car, 3 minutes by train from the station of Pisciotta.
+Ascea (archaeological area of Velia): 10 minutes by car, 3 minutes by train from the Pisciotta train station.

 Camerota (Beaches): 15 minutes by car.

-Paestum (Excavations and Temples): 40 minutes by car, 30 minutes by train from the station of Pisciotta.
+Paestum (Excavations and Temples): 40 minutes by car, 30 minutes by train from the Pisciotta train station.

-Parco Nazionale del Cilento and Vallo di Diano: Pisciotta is part of the park and you can visit all the most beautiful countries and nature trails that are a few minutes.
+Cilento and Vallo di Diano National Park: Pisciotta is part of the park and you can visit all the most beautiful towns and nature trails that are only a few minutes away.

 Padula (Certosa): 1 hour by car.

-Salerno: 1 hour and 30 minutes by car, 1 hour by train from the station of Pisciotta.
+Salerno: 1 hour and 30 minutes by car; 1 hour by train from the Pisciotta train station.

-Amalfi Coast: 1 hour and 30 minutes by car or 1 hour by train from the station of Pisciotta + 30 minutes by ferry from Salerno to Amalfi.
+Amalfi Coast: 1 hour and 30 minutes by car or 1 hour by train from the Pisciotta train station + 30 minutes by ferry from Salerno to Amalfi.

-Pompei: 2 hours by car, 1 hour and 30 minutes by train from the station of Pisciotta.
+Pompei: 2 hours by car, 1 hour and 30 minutes by train from the Pisciotta train station.

-Napoli: 2 hours and 30 minutes by car, 2 hours by train from the station of Pisciotta.
+Napoli: 2 hours and 30 minutes by car, 2 hours by train from the Pisciotta train station.

 Torna su ▲